varunmedida/rd_java_training/CleanCodeTasks/Functions/README.md

 # Practical task repository for Functions

 ## Task Completed

-## All Tasks
 ```
-* Made changes such as defining readable names according to the functionality of the methods, splitting them into smaller code.
+* Code violations have been found and corrected according to the clean code principles for functions such as limiting the
+no of parameters, limiting the functionality of function to one, giving proper naming conventions.
 ```